fbcbl/android-resources-checker/README.md

 ## Validation

 There is also the option to run this as a validation tool.
 In this case, it will fail with an error if any unused resources are found.

-For that you can specify the `--check` or `--no-check` flag (the default is `--no-check`, which will perform no validations)
+To specify the validation use the `--check` flag (the default behavior is to perform no validation).

 ## License